tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

     DateHeaderValue + ";" + HostHeaderValue + ";" + ContentHashHeaderValue
     ```

 4. Generate an HMAC-256 signature of the UTF-8 encoded string that you created in the previous step.
 Next, encode your results as Base64.
-Note that you also need to Base64-decode your access key.
+You also need to Base64-decode your access key.
 Use the following format (shown as pseudo code):

     ```pseudocode
     Signature=Base64(HMAC-SHA256(UTF8(StringToSign), Base64.decode(<your_access_key>)))